lnferris/ocean_data_tools/paper/paper.md

 piloting (using model forecasts to inform ballasting or adjust flight for ocean currents).
 Some ``ocean_data_tools`` functions employ ``nctoolbox`` [@nctoolbox].

-![Building a virtual cruise from the Operational Mercator global ocean analysis and forecast system at 1/12 degree with 3D bathymetry [@Smith:1997].
-Showing (a) a 3D velocity plot created using ``model_domain_plot``, (b) virtual cruise selection using ``transect_select``, and ``model_build_profiles``, (c) coordinates of the resulting uniform structure array, and (d) a temperature section plotted using ``general_section`` with ``bathymetry_section``.
-Three of the subplots use colormaps from cmocean [@Thyng:2016]. \label{fig:1}](figure.png)

-There are several high-quality ocean and/or climate related Matlab toolboxes such as Climate Data Toolbox for Matlab [@Greene:2019], those part of SEA-MAT: Matlab Tools for Oceanographic Analysis (https://sea-mat.github.io/sea-mat/), and Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
-However, there are no other documented and designed-to-be-shared toolboxes filling the same data exploration niche as this one. ``ocean_data_tools`` is unique in encouraging the user to invoke a variety of freely-available data into their exploration and does not expect the user to provide privately-collected measurements or privately-generated model output.
-It connects users to specific, well-documented data sources Table \ref{table:1}. ``ocean_data_tools`` has already been used for data exploration in support of scientific publications [@Bemis:2020] and [@Crear:2020].
-This toolbox is built for extensibility; the objective is is to welcome contributors and continuously add support for additional datasets such as Remote Sensing Systems (http://www.remss.com/) products and European Centre for Medium-Range Weather Forecasts (ECMWF) products.
-The source code for ``ocean_data_tools`` has been archived to Zenodo with the linked DOI: [@Ferris:2020].

 | Data Source | DOI, Product Code, or Link    |
 |:--  |:--|
 | Argo floats | doi:10.17882/42182 |